nathanthomp/nsquared/docs/compiler/README.md

 # The NSquared Compiler
-The NSquared compiler will be implemented with a lexer for tokenization (lexical analysis), a parser for creating an abstract syntax tree (syntactic analysis), and a generator that will traverse the abstract syntax tree and create assembly code.
+The NSquared compiler will be implemented with a lexer for lexical analysis, a parser for syntactic analysis, and a generator that will will create target code.

+The lexer takes the input from the user and tokenizes it to create tokens that will represent the words of the NSquared language.
+The NSquared compiler

+---
+---
+---

+---

 1. Take the input from user, pass the input to the parser
 2. Take the parser, use the input and create a lexer with the input